r-lib/testthat/inst/doc/introduction.md

    easier to test, easier to understand and easier to combine in new ways.
    Ultimately this leads to less duplication and more agile code.

  * Easier to pick up development after a break.
-If you always finished a session of coding by creating some tests that don't pass (i.e. for the feature you want to implement next) it's easy to pick up where you left
+If you always finish a session of coding by creating some tests that don't pass (i.e. for the feature you want to implement next) it's easy to pick up where you left
    off: your failing tests will let you know exactly what you need to do next.

  * Can more confidently make big changes.
-Because you know that all major functionality has a test associated with it, you can more confidently make changes and check that you haven't broken anything.
+Because you know that all major functionality has a test associated with it, you can more confidently make changes and know that you haven't broken anything.
 For me, this is particularly useful when I think of a simpler way to accomplish a task -
    often my simpler solution is only simpler because I've forgotten an important use case!